Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 DAY | Jump aboard the famous Ella to Kandy train for a short trip to Haputale and the stunning tea country (book your tickets the day prior at Ella station).

-After snapping away to get ‘that’ photo on the train, arrive in Haputale and head via tuk tuk (LKR 2,000 - 3,000) to visit the famous Lipton Seat, as well as the Lipton tea factory, where you can learn all about Sri Lanka’s most famous (and delicious) export.
+After snapping away to get ‘that’ photo on the train, arrive in Haputale and head via tuk-tuk (LKR 2,000 - 3,000) to visit the famous Lipton Seat, as well as the Lipton tea factory, where you can learn all about Sri Lanka’s most famous (and delicious) export.

-Sri Lanka’s second tallest waterfall, Diyaluma, maybe a little off the beaten track, but the epic views and natural infinity pools make the 1.5-2-hour journey more than worth the effort.
+Sri Lanka’s second tallest waterfall, Diyaluma, may be a little off the beaten track, but the epic views and natural infinity pools make the 1.5-2-hour journey more than worth the effort.

 During the summer months when the water levels have dropped, you can enjoy a refreshing swim at the falls' various natural pools, including right on the edge of the main waterfall.
-Alternatively, there are larger, safer pools at the upper Diyaluma falls.
-Tuk tuk drivers in town will be able to take you there for around LKR 3,500.
+Alternatively, there are larger, safer pools at the upper Diyaluma Falls.
+Tuk-tuk drivers in town will be able to take you there for around LKR 3,500.

 AFTERNOON | These are best spent hiking Little Adam’s Peak.
-The trek takes about two-hours roundtrip from Ella town, and starts in the lush tea plantations before slowly snaking its way to the first set of viewpoints.
+The trek takes about two-hour roundtrip from Ella town, and starts in the lush tea plantations before slowly snaking its way to the first set of viewpoints.
 From here, you'll have 360-degree views overlooking the giant Ella Rock and Ella Gap towards Udawalawe National Park, perfect for photos.
 Hike up late afternoon and watch a glorious sunset unfold before you.

 NIGHT | Finish your time in Ella by doing a traditional Sri Lankan cooking class at Lanka's.
-You’ll learn how to cook an assortment of curries, including potato, okra, beetroot, pumpkin, and jackfruit curries in no time at all - and they were pretty amazing, if we do say so ourselves!
+You’ll learn how to cook an assortment of curries, including potato, okra, beetroot, pumpkin, and jackfruit curries in no time at all - and they were pretty amazing if we do say so ourselves!

 ELLA | THE DETAILS